 - Cut one slice of the lime for garnishing but it isn’t strictly necessary.
 Rather, it is just a civilized touch.

-As the main flavor of any margarita is actually tequila so it is crucial to make it sure that you have the best thing which you could get the hands on.
+As the main flavor of any margarita is actually tequila so it is crucial to make sure that you have the best thing which you could get the hands-on.
 Hence, try to find a “100 percent de agave”.

 In case it isn’t there then about 49 percent of the tequila is basically fermented cane sugar.

 Also, do not allow the “gold” in the liquid to fool you as it is the caramel coloring that is added in order to make colorless tequila.